bsomeshwer/MyWorld/README.md

 [![Latest Stable Version](https://poser.pugx.org/someshwer/my-world/v/stable.svg)](https://packagist.org/packages/someshwer/my-world)
 [![Latest Unstable Version](https://poser.pugx.org/someshwer/my-world/v/unstable.svg)](https://packagist.org/packages/someshwer/my-world)

-Laravel MyWorld is a bundle for Laravel, providing useful world information that is the dat and information about countries, timezones, ISO country codes, STD codes of countries  etc.
+Laravel MyWorld is a bundle for Laravel, providing useful world information that is all country names, timezones, ISO country codes, STD codes of countries  etc.

 As of now this package only provides countries data that is all country names for all most 195 countries over the world.